naokazuterada/MarkdownTOC/README.md

 }
 ```

-- The value charactor(s) will be replace to key charactor.
+- The value charactor(s) will be replaced to the key charactor.
 - Replece sequence will execute from top to bottom.